rioyokotalab/swallow-code-math/README.md

 Pipeline details, including prompts and scripts, are available in this repository.

+The FineMath-4+ rewriting job script is located in the [scripts/math/finemath-4+-rewrite-v1.sh](scripts/math/finemath-4%2B-rewrite-v1.sh) file.

 ## Ablation Experiments

 We conducted extensive ablation experiments to evaluate each pipeline stage, detailed in the [paper](https://arxiv.org/abs/XXXX.XXXXX).
-Key findings:

 ### Training
 - **Model**: Llama-3.1-8B, continually pre-trained for 50B tokens.